Kentucky Fried Chicken Substitute Being Tested As KFC Offers Meatless Option

-Kentucky Fried Chicken, or as it’s officially known now, just “KFC,” will be rolling out a vegetarian “chicken” option in its United Kingdom locations, Fortune is reporting.
+Kentucky Fried Chicken, or as it’s officially known now, just KFC, will be rolling out a vegetarian “chicken” option in its United Kingdom locations, Fortune is reporting.

-A place with the word “chicken” in its name doesn’t exactly scream “Vegetarian food here!”
-But the fast-food industry is working against trends towards healthier eating, and places like KFC are scrambling to offer options with fewer fat and calories.
+A place with the word “chicken” in its name doesn’t exactly scream “vegetarian food here!”
+But the fast-food industry is working against trends toward healthier eating, and places like KFC are scrambling to offer options with fewer fat and calories.
 Even if that means replacing chicken with a meat substitute, apparently.

 As of this writing, KFC hasn’t landed on the specific recipe that they’ll be using to substitute for chicken.
 But the company tells industry magazine Food Beast that once they figure out what it is, they’ll make an announcement.